cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Tau mainnet turns on for relays and exchange operation.
 }
 ```
-## Four main processes
+## Four core processes
-* A. Response with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service)
+* A. Response with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync)
-* B. Collect votings from chain peers to discover the chainid's safety state root. (single thread request, for first use, possible to run concurrency)
+* B. Collect votings from chain peers to discover the chainid's safety state root. (single thread func, possible to run concurrency)
-* C. File Downloader. (concurrent goroutine and logging download data)
+* C. File Downloader. (concurrent goroutine to download files and logging download data)
-* D. Reponse amt cbor.cid to file downloader request. (service and logging upload data)
+* D. Reponse amt cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data)

 ## Tries
 On community chain: